EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/inteligencia-artificial-y-diseno-de-farmacos-y-medicamentos/index.en.md

 {{< figure src="images/fluoxetin.png" class="md-local-image" alt="Fluoxetine, an antidepressant that acts by blocking a receptor." caption="Fluoxetine, an antidepressant that acts by blocking a receptor." >}}

-Of course AI for drug development will reach its full potential once the [AI bubble crashes]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}).
+Of course AI for drug development will reach its full potential once the [AI overhype stops]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}).

 ## What parameters should I use to train an artificial intelligence model to discover new drugs?